Ntagungira-cmd/google-docs/README.md

 # google-docs
-Google docs clone made with react and Node js
+Google Docs clone made with react and Node js
+### usage
+In case you decide to clone this repo visit you can also download the BE here [BE link](https://github.com/Ntagungira-cmd/google-docs-server)